What is Type 1 diabetes?

 Note: This article is part of our library of resources for Forms of Diabetes.

-Type 1 diabetes, which was formerly known as juvenile diabetes, is a chronic autoimmune condition that makes the body unable to produce insulin, which is the hormone that regulates blood sugar.
-Without insulin, our bodies cannot use the sugar in our bloodstream as energy, causing people to experience Diabetic ketoacidosis (DKA).
+Type 1 diabetes, which was formerly known as juvenile diabetes but is diagnosed in adults as frequently as it is in children, is a chronic autoimmune condition that makes the body unable to produce insulin, which is the hormone that regulates blood sugar.
+Without insulin, our bodies cannot use the sugar in our bloodstream as energy, causing people to experience diabetic ketoacidosis (DKA).

 There are many signs or symptoms that can be present when someone has undiagnosed or untreated diabetes.
 Here are the symptoms: